Jnlbr/Shared-whiteboard/README.md

 # Shared-whiteboard
-a Shared Whiteboard that lets users pick a color an draw for everyone connected to see.
+A shared whiteboard that lets users pick a color an draw for everyone connected to see.

 ### What was used in this project?
 - Frontend